chocolatey/choco-wiki/Installation.md

 Download the two items from [chocolateyInstall](https://github.com/chocolatey/chocolatey/tree/master/chocolateyInstall).

-Run `installChocolatey.cmd` and it will install and update to the latest version of chocolatey.
+Run `installChocolatey.cmd` and it will install and update to the latest version of Chocolatey.

 ## NuGet Package Manager Method

-When you have Visual Studio 2010 and the NuGet extension installed, you can simply type the following three commands and you will have chocolatey installed on your machine.
+When you have Visual Studio 2010 and the NuGet extension installed, you can simply type the following three commands and you will have Chocolatey installed on your machine.

  `Install-Package chocolatey`
  `Initialize-Chocolatey`